facebookresearch/Mephisto/mephisto/abstractions/blueprints/static_html_task/README.md

       (valueThatStateWillBeUpdatedTo) => typeof valueThatStateWillBeUpdatedTo === "boolean"
     );
 ```
-This sets the isSubmitButtonHidden state to be equal to whatever it was set to in the html.
+This sets the isSubmitButtonHidden state to be equal to whatever it was set to in the html when the HIDE_SUBMIT_BUTTON config name is consumed.

 In this case:
 * The first argument is the name of the event you are consuming.